khair-group/msd_vac_calc_2d_fft/README.md

-# msd_calc_2d_fft
+# msd_vac_calc_2d_fft

-Calculation of the mean square displacement is simplified through a Fourier component analysis.
+Calculation of the mean square displacement and velocity autocorrelation is simplified through a Fourier component analysis.

 Code developed by Jeremy Kach.